TCA166/reimagined-adventure/README.md

 1. recursive
 2. verbose
-3. confirm
-4. move: if provided, the files in this directory won't be deleted, instead moved to the provided path.
+3. move: if provided, the files in this directory won't be deleted, instead moved to the provided path.

 Following the variable name a : followed by a value must be provided.
 Here's an example config file: